 Although you may be aware of the function of marketing strategies, you may not be able to create your own.
 Marketing on mobile devices is bigger than it has ever been, and it will continue to thrive.

-However, there are a number of ways to go about this, including mobile-optimised websites, ad campaigns, content strategies, and even building your own apps.
+However, there are several ways to go about this, including mobile-optimised websites, ad campaigns, content strategies, and even building your apps.
 For many businesses, this makes it hard to know where to start.

 Today, we’ll look at the essential information you need to know about mobile marketing across various channels.